1

 Name withheld upon request.

-Response from Webmaster: In 1948, after reading the Poem, Pope Pius XII said: "Who reads it, will understand".
-While reading Father Mitch’s article, it becomes clear that he never read any part of what he critiqued.
+Response from Webmaster: In 1948, after eleven months of evaluating the "Poem of the Man-God", Pope Pius XII said: "Who reads it, will understand".
+While reading Father Mitch Pacwa’s article, it becomes clear that he never read any part of what he critiqued.
 Therefore, as the Holy Pontiff prophesied, he was unable to understand.
 This presents a complex predicament, because Father Mitch is a well known, loved, respected TV personality and Theological Teacher.

-Persecution of Holy people, such as Maria Valtorta, dates back to the slaying of Abel, to the condemnation of Christ by the Chief Priests and Pharisees, to the Stoning of Saint Steven, to our present day.
+Persecution of Holy people, such as Maria Valtorta, dates back to the slaying of Abel, the condemnation of Christ by the Chief Priests, the Stoning of Saint Steven, to our present day.
 Consider how Saul, who was a good Jew, held the coats of those stoning Saint Steven.
 It is an enigma as to why some good people feel compelled to disparage some of the most wonderful gifts of God, along with those who make these gifts available to us.
-I’m sure those who condemned Padre Pio and Blessed Sister Faustina felt just as confident they were doing the right thing at the time.
+It is likely that those who condemned Padre Pio and Blessed Sister Faustina felt just as confident they were doing the right thing at the time.
 The word of God prevails, and at some point in the future, the finger of God in Maria’s writings will be fully recognized.

 Is the Poem of the Man-God Simply a Bad Novel?